SwanHubX/SwanLab-Docs/en/guide_cloud/integration/integration-wandb.md

 - [MLFlow](/guide_cloud/integration/integration-mlflow.md)
 :::

-**You can sync Wandb projects to SwanLab in two ways:**
+**You can sync projects from Wandb to SwanLab in three ways:**

-1. **Live Synchronization**: If your current project uses Wandb for experiment tracking, you can use the `swanlab.sync_wandb()` command to log metrics to SwanLab simultaneously while running the training script.
+1. **Real-time Syncing**: If your current project uses wandb for experiment tracking, you can use the `swanlab.sync_wandb()` command to simultaneously log metrics to SwanLab while running your training script.
-2. **Convert Existing Projects**: If you want to replicate a Wandb project on SwanLab, you can use `swanlab convert` to migrate an existing Wandb project to SwanLab.
+2. **Convert existing projects from the wandb website**: If you want to copy projects from the wandb server (wandb.ai or privately deployed wandb) to SwanLab, you can use `swanlab convert` to transform existing Wandb projects into SwanLab projects.
+3. **Convert existing projects from local wandb log files**: If you want to upload local wandb log files to SwanLab, you can use `swanlab convert` to transform local wandb log files into SwanLab projects.

 ::: info
 The current version only supports converting scalar charts.